kw7oe/kw7oe.github.io/content/posts/writing-postgresql-extension-in-rust-with-pgx.md

  Hello, hello_world
 ```

+Our hello world is done!

-## `to_title` function
+### `to_title` function

 Well, that's kind of like cheating.
-So let's write our very first own
+So let's write our own
-extension, a `to_title` function, which:
+extension for real.
+We'll start with something simple, a `to_title` function,

-> Convert a string to title case.
+which convert a string to title case.

 {{% callout class="warning" %}}